iManGaaX/LUAC-Compiler/README.md

 - Progress bar and status updates for each file with retry logic on failures.

 ## System Requirements
-- Operating System: Windows x32 & Windows x64
+- Operating System: Windows 7 and above.
 - Internet connection: required for compilation (uses external endpoint) and for fetching updates from GitHub.

 ## Usage Guide (User)